AustroMelee/Austros-ATLA-World/docs/dom structure.md

 #### Themed Interactions:
 - **Text Selection:** The default blue text selection highlight is overridden globally to use `--crt-green` as the background, maintaining theme consistency
+- **Inputs:** Flicker, phosphor, and moving scanline overlays are disabled on inputs to eliminate typing ghosting
 - **Card Hover (`.matrix-card-glow`)**: A sophisticated multi-layer box-shadow and a pseudo-element (`::before`) with a pulsing gradient animation create a dynamic and visually impressive hover effect on cards

 #### Animations: